-If You Meet the Service Requirements for an Early Retirement Pension and You You Qualify For e age 55 or older and do not qualify for any other type of Early Retirement nsion benefit from the Plan Unsubsidized Early Retirement Pension age 55 or older and are eligible to receive Normal Retirement Pension benefits ich qualify under the First Alternative Standard Early Retirement Pension 1.
-2. 3.
-2. Are eligible to receive Normal Retirement Pension benefits which qualify under the First Alternative; and The calendar year in which you are entitled to receive your pension; or If earlier and you retired on or after January 1, 1997, the year in which you begin to receive pension benefits with no reduction for age from another multiemployer defined benefit pension fund that is signed to the International Reciprocal Agreement for Sheet Metal Workers' Pension Funds.
-1. 2.
-Are age 55 or older; and Are eligible to receive Normal Retirement Pension benefits which qualify under the First Alternative; and 3.4.
-Are a member of a Local Union that adopted the 55/30 Pension no later than December 31, 2005; and Have 3,500 Hours of Work under a Contribution Rate that includes the 55/30 Rate within the five calendar years before the calendar year in which you are entitled to receive your pension; and 55/30 Pension 5.
-Have at least 60 months out of the last 120 months of Future Service Credit in a position that, prior to your retirement, is subject to the 55/30 Rate; 6.7.8.
-Meet the requirements for a Special Early Retirement Pension; Have 360 months of Future Service Credit; Have not worked in Non-Signatory Employment.
+If You Meet the Service Requirements for an Early Retirement Pension and You You Qualify For Are age 55 or older and do not qualify for any other type of Early Retirement Pension benefit from the Plan Unsubsidized Early Retirement Pension Are age 55 or older and are eligible to receive Normal Retirement Pension benefits which qualify under the First Alternative Standard Early Retirement Pension 1.
+Are age 55 or older; and 2.
+Are eligible to receive Normal Retirement Pension benefits which qualify under the First Alternative; and 3.
+Are classified as a Non-Construction Employee, or are a Construction Employee and have 3,500 Hours of Work in Covered Employment in the five-calendar year period before the earlier of: Special Early - The calendar year in which you are entitled to receive your pension; or Retirement Pension If earlier and you retired on or after January 1, 1997, the year in which you begin to receive pension benefits with no reduction for age from another multiemployer defined benefit pension fund that is signed to the International Reciprocal Agreement for Sheet Metal Workers' Pension Funds.
+1. Are age 55 or older; and 2.
+Are eligible to receive Normal Retirement Pension benefits which qualify under the First Alternative; and 3.
+Are a member of a Local Union that adopted the 55/30 Pension no later than December 31, 2005; and 4.
+Have 3,500 Hours of Work under a Contribution Rate that includes the 55/30 Rate within the five calendar years before the calendar year in which you are entitled to receive your pension; and 55/30 Pension 5.
+Have at least 60 months out of the last 120 months of Future Service Credit in a position that, prior to your retirement, is subject to the 55/30 Rate; 6.
+Meet the requirements for a Special Early Retirement Pension; 7.
+Have 360 months of Future Service Credit; 8.
+Have not worked in Non-Signatory Employment.
 1. Are age 60 or older; and 2.
 Are eligible to receive Normal Retirement Pension benefits which qualify under the Second Alternative; and 60/30 Pension 3.
 Meet all of the eligibility requirements for a 55/30 Pension.
-1. 2.
-3. Are age 62 or older; and Are eligible to receive Normal Retirement Pension benefits which qualify under the Second Alternative; and Satisfy the service requirements for a Special Early Retirement Pension.
-Age 62 Pension
+1. Are age 62 or older; and 2.
+Are eligible to receive Normal Retirement Pension benefits which qualify under the Second Alternative; and Age 62 Pension 3.
+Satisfy the service requirements for a Special Early Retirement Pension.